Alpine Property - Summer 2020/Winter 2020-21

 Is it safe to ski?

 Most resorts have announced their sanitary protocols (examples SkiWelt & Val d’Isère) for the coming season to reassure those who are ‘still considering’ that as long as they are careful, the risks are low.
 Some have announced that ski-passes booked in advance will also be refundable.
 Along with full travel and rental refunds (*details available) now on offer, we hope that skiers will be confident that it is safe to book, and they can cancel if they have to.
-Taking out additional insurance is another option, such as through our partners MPI (UK residents only).
+Taking out additional insurance is another option.

 For skiers, social distancing on the slopes should be no more disruptive than taking a train.
 Many skiers carry a face mask anyway, especially if it is cold, wearing one in the lift queue should be accepted, the same for gloves.
 Few will complain if there is more ‘elbow room’ in the lift queue.
 Cable cars and gondolas will be sanitised throughout the day and passenger numbers will be controlled.
 Chairlifts and draglifts may be seen as lower risk.
 But après-ski partying will change – table seating OK, dancing on the table, probably not!